-In our earlier post we said that explained weight loss after a bariatric surgery, one might lose up to 70% of their excess weight.
-For some it may be a little higher at 75%-80% or for some it may be a little lesser at 60%-65% depending on the measures they take like adhering to the nutritional plan handed by the nutritionist and also incorporating exercises in their life style.
+In our earlier post we said that explained weight loss after a bariatric procedure, one might lose up to 70% of their excess weight.
+For some, it may be a little higher at 75%-80% or for some it may be a little lesser at 60%-65% depending on the measures they take like adhering to the nutritional plan handed by the nutritionist and also incorporating exercises in their lifestyle.

-This is the most important question of all times lingering in the mind of an individual who is morbidly obese and is planning to undergo a bariatric surgery.
+This is the most important question of all times lingering in the mind of an individual who is morbidly obese and is planning to undergo a Bariatric Surgical Procedure.
 So how much weight does one exactly reduce after undergoing weight loss surgery?
-“On an average an individual may lose up to 70% of his excess weight”, says Dr Maran who does bariatric surgery in Chennai regularly.
+“On an average, an individual may lose up to 70% of his excess weight”, says Dr Maran who does many types of weight loss surgeries in Chennai.

 The decision to undergo a bariatric surgery is not an easier one.
 You took this decision probably after repeated deliberations.
 You probably had lengthy discussions with your bariatric surgeon.
-The patients should ask multiple yet related questions on bariatric surgery procedure.
+The patients should ask multiple yet related questions on the surgical procedure.
 They should also ask questions pertaining to aftercare before they opt for surgery.
-We thought of 10 questions that would be helpful for patients who are considering bariatric surgery.
+We thought of 10 questions that would be helpful for patients who are considering any type of weight loss surgery.
 The patients can put across these questions to their bariatric surgeon.
 These questions can make them understand the procedure better.